-As need rises in this pandemic, AFSC is continuing our work with partners and community members to support low-income and working families in West Virginia—a poor and rural state where many were already hurting before the pandemic.
+As need rises in this pandemic, AFSC has worked steadfastly with partners and community members to support low-income and working families in West Virginia—a poor and rural state where many were already hurting long before the pandemic.

 Thank you for your ongoing support of our efforts to protect the health, safety, and dignity of all people in this crisis.